DoubleVerify Holdings, Inc. (NYSE:DV) CFO Nicola T. Allais Sells 1,764 Shares

-DoubleVerify Holdings, Inc. (NYSE:DV – Get Free Report) CFO Nicola T. Allais sold 1,764 shares of the stock in a transaction on Monday, October 7th.
-The shares were sold at an average price of $17.21, for a total transaction of $30,358.44.
-Following the sale, the chief financial officer now directly owns 81,598 shares of the company’s stock, valued at $1,404,301.58.
-The trade was a 0.00 % decrease in their position.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+DoubleVerify Holdings, Inc. (NYSE:DV – Get Free Report) CFO Nicola T. Allais sold 1,764 shares of DoubleVerify stock in a transaction on Friday, October 4th.
+The stock was sold at an average price of $16.92, for a total value of $29,846.88.
+Following the sale, the chief financial officer now directly owns 81,598 shares of the company’s stock, valued at approximately $1,380,638.16.
+This trade represents a 0.00 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

-DoubleVerify (NYSE:DV – Get Free Report) last announced its quarterly earnings results on Tuesday, July 30th.
-The company reported $0.04 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.04.
-The firm had revenue of $155.89 million for the quarter, compared to the consensus estimate of $153.78 million.
-DoubleVerify had a net margin of 9.97% and a return on equity of 5.70%.
-The business’s quarterly revenue was up 16.6% compared to the same quarter last year.
-During the same quarter last year, the firm posted $0.07 EPS.
-As a group, analysts anticipate that DoubleVerify Holdings, Inc. will post 0.3 EPS for the current fiscal year.
+DoubleVerify (NYSE:DV – Get Free Report) last announced its quarterly earnings data on Tuesday, July 30th.
+The company reported $0.04 earnings per share for the quarter, meeting the consensus estimate of $0.04.
+The company had revenue of $155.89 million during the quarter, compared to analysts’ expectations of $153.78 million.
+DoubleVerify had a return on equity of 5.70% and a net margin of 9.97%.
+DoubleVerify’s revenue for the quarter was up 16.6% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.07 EPS.
+On average, equities analysts predict that DoubleVerify Holdings, Inc. will post 0.3 earnings per share for the current fiscal year.

 DoubleVerify Company Profile